 The California State Assembly Internship Program offers college students a unique opportunity to participate in and experience the work of a state assembly office.
-This remote and hybrid internship exposes students to district operations and will run from August 15 until December 16.
 Applicants are expected to commit to at least 10 hours per week.

 One of the most important roles of a district office is to keep the local community connected with the legislative work taking place in Sacramento.
 This is accomplished through community-based events, constituent casework, correspondence, and everyday involvement with the AD-18 community.
 As an intern, you will provide support to District and Capitol staff with special events, constituent services and inquiries, and special projects related to general administrative duties of the district office.

 The ideal candidate must be currently enrolled or have graduated from an undergraduate or community college program.
 The ideal candidate will have a major in Political Science, Journalism, History, International Relations, Public Policy, Economics, English, Communications, Public Relations, or another similar major; however, all majors are welcome to apply.
 Additionally, the following qualifications are critical:

 - Excellent written and oral communication skills